cypherpunk-academy/2064/en/079_2023_You little vixen.md

 The director, across the table: "I have no idea what she was riding.
 It was against our agreement.
 I have clearly, clearly warned of an amnesty.
-I have never seen a president disregard such a clear reference from us.
+I have never seen a president disregard such an apparent reference from us.
 This morning there were two new leaks again.
 Perhaps already a first reaction to the speech.